John Barnham headshot

 I attended North Greenville as a student and was blessed by the ministry of the University.
 In studying academic subjects through the integration of faith and learning, not only is our understanding of the world more complete, but also our faith is deepened.
 Foundationally, to fully begin to understand any academic subject, one must acknowledge that Jesus is the Truth personified (John 14:6).

-As a faculty member, I count it my great joy to be able to mentor students at my alma mater and to teach them history through the integration of faith.
+As a faculty member, I count it my great joy to be able to mentor students at my alma mater and to teach them history through the eyes of faith.
 In the study of history, we see the sinfulness of man and our need for a saviour – that Saviour is Jesus.
-Furthermore, by teaching about cultures and histories from around the world, I am better able to equip students to become Gospel Ambassadors to wherever in the globe God may send them -whether that be in another continent or here in South Carolina.
+Furthermore, by teaching about cultures and histories from around the world, I am better able to equip students to become Gospel Ambassadors to wherever in the globe God may send them – whether that be in another continent, elsewhere in North America, or here in South Carolina.

 © North Greenville University.
 All Rights Reserved. | Accessibility Statement